Ralith/base-drafts/draft-ietf-quic-qpack.md

 {: title="Indexed Header Field"}

-If the entry is in the static table, or in the dynamic table with an absolute index smaller than the Base, this representation starts with the '1' 1-bit pattern, followed by the `S` bit indicating whether the reference is into the static (S=1) or dynamic (S=0) table.
+If the entry is in the static table, or in the dynamic table with an absolute index less than the Base, this representation starts with the '1' 1-bit pattern, followed by the `S` bit indicating whether the reference is into the static (S=1) or dynamic (S=0) table.
 Finally, the relative index of the matching header field is represented as an integer with a 6-bit prefix (see Section 5.1 of [RFC7541]).

 ### Indexed Header Field With Post-Base Index